 Spain sends demand to Britain for Rwandan spy chief

-Spain sent a formal demand to Britain on Wednesday calling for it to hand over a Rwandan general whom Madrid wants to try for alleged atrocities in the 1990s.
+Spain sent a formal demand to Britain on Wednesday calling for it to hand over Rwanda's spy chief, whom Madrid wants to try for alleged atrocities in the 1990s.

 A judge at Spain's National Court "has made a formal request" for Britain to hand over the suspect, who faces terrorism charges in the case, a judicial source told AFP.